Angular2Guy/AIDocumentLibraryChat/README.md

 ## Mission Statement
 The project shows howto use Spring AI to generate answers based on a provided set of documents with a link to the source.
 The Angular frontend provides the user interface for the backend and shows the responses.

+The project shows howto use Spring Ai to generate descriptions for uploaded images and to store the image, the descriptions and the description embeddings in the database.
+The questions asked to the image database are turned in embeddings and the best fitting descriptions with the images are returned.
+The Angular frontend provides a user interface to display the result and to upload the images.

 The project shows howto use Spring AI to generate Sql queries based on provided metadata for the tables/columns.
 The Angular frontend provides a user interface to display the result in table.

+The project shows howto use Spring AI to select a Rest interface to call and to provide the parameters for the Rest call.
+The Angular frontend provides the user interface to ask the question and to display the result of the Rest call.

 Spring AI makes using OpenAI / Ollama services simple and useful and this project demonstrates that.